KyrianU/Gym-World/README.md

  * Lighthouse flagged that the image file sizes was causing issues to the perfomance of the site.
 Advised to compress the images files.

  ## Unfixed bugs
- * The required attribute on the select element in the contact page means that, the user has to select every gym class and time schedule before being able to sign up for classes.
+ * The required attribute on the select element in the contact page means that, the user has to select every gym classes and time schedule before being able to sign up for classes.

  # Languages Used